-The more you evaluate and analyze production data to answer these and other questions, the deeper your understanding of the problems in production become.
+The more you evaluate and analyze production data to answer these and other questions, the deeper your understanding of the problems in production becomes.
 This knowledge is critical when working to understand root causes and designing corrective and preventive actions.
 Improving performance requires accurate data and real shop floor insights to make reliable decisions.

 3. Better management and coordination.

-In manufacturing, operators on the shop floor impact the production process by adding cost and hopefully, more value as well.
+In manufacturing, operators on the shop floor impact the production process by adding cost and, hopefully, more value as well.
 The ability to quantify this situation based on real-time data at the operator and team level improves management and coordination of resources.
 Evocon makes this possible.